 ©2006 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.
-The definitive version of this paper has been published in IEEE High Performance Switching and Routing (HPSR), 2006, 10.1109\/hpsr.2006.1709730.
+The definitive version of this paper has been published in IEEE International Conference on Broadband Communication, Networks, and Systems (BROADNETS), 2006, 10.1109\/broadnets.2006.4374358.

-Capacity Requirements for the Facility Backup Option in MPLS Fast Reroute
+Capacity Requirements for the One-to-One Backup Option in MPLS Fast Reroute

-Ruediger Martin, Michael Menth, and Korhan Canbolat

-Department of Distributed Systems, Institute of Computer Science, University of Würzburg, Germany Email: {martin,menth}@informatik.uni-wuerzburg.de
+Ruediger Martin, Michael Menth, and Korhan Canbolat Department of Distributed Systems, Institute of Computer Science, University of Würzburg, Germany Email: {martin,menth}@informatik.uni-wuerzburg.de

-Abstract-MPLS fast reroute (MPLS-FRR) mechanisms deviate the traffic in case of network failures at the router which is closest to the outage location to achieve an extremely fast reaction time.
-We review the facility backup that is an option for MPLS-FRR that deviates the traffic via a bypass around the failed elements.
-Basically, the backup path can take the shortest path that avoids the outage location from the point of local repair to the merge point with the primary path.
-We suggest two new simple modifications that lead to a new path layout which can be implemented by the facility backup.
-We evaluate the backup capacity requirements, the length of the backup paths, and the number of backup paths in a parametric study regarding the network characteristics.
+Abstract-MPLS fast reroute (MPLS-FRR) mechanisms deviate the traffic in case of network failures at the router closest to the outage location to achieve an extremely fast reaction time.
+We review the one-to-one backup and the facility backup that are options for MPLS-FRR to deviate the traffic via a detour or a bypass around the failed elements, respectively.
+Basically, the backup paths can take the shortest path that avoids the outage location from the point of local repair to the tail-end router or to the merge point with the primary path.
+We suggest two simple modifications that lead to a new path layout which can be implemented by one-to-one and by facility backup.
+We evaluate the backup capacity requirements, the length of the backup paths, and the number of backup paths per primary path in a parametric study regarding the network characteristics.
 Our proposals save a considerable amount of backup capacity compared to the standard mechanisms.
 They are suitable for application in practice since they are simple and conform to the standards.